SAP-samples/kyma-runtime-extension-samples/api-mssql-go/README.md

 # Overview

+This sample provides an Golang API endpoint for communication to the mssql database provided in the samples `database-mssql` and `database-azure-mssql`.
+An event trigger can also be enabled for either example.

+## database-mssql sample

-This sample provides an Golang API endpoint for communication to the mssql database found in the `database-mssql` folder.
-It can also be reconfigured to use the database example provided in `database-azure-mssql`.
-The deployment.yaml defines the function definition as well as an api rule to expose the function to the internet without authentication.
-The deployment also contains a config map and a secret containing the following parameters which may need to be changed if the default options of the `database-mssql` example where modified.
+If using the `database-mssql` example the deployment.yaml should be used.
+This defines the deployment definition as well as an api rule to expose the function to the internet without authentication.
+The deployment also contains a config map and a secret containing the following parameters which may need to be changed if the default options of the `database-mssql` example were modified.

 | Name     | Value                                  |
 | -------- | -------------------------------------- |